On this page

 *Special Loans include maps, journals, rare books, Fraser Library media equipment, Fraser Library games, etc., which are subject to special loan periods and requirements, as authorized by the area responsible for the material.

 ~ Some exceptions apply.
-Alumni and External Borrowers may borrow maps and journals.
 For Alumni off-campus access to electronic resources see Alumni services for details.

 SFU undergraduate students are entitled to library privileges during semesters in which they are registered.
 SFU undergraduate students with department authorized deferrals may obtain an extension to their library privileges by showing proof of deferral to Library staff at the circulation desk(s).
 SFU Undergraduate students who are taking one semester off may request staff at the circulation desk(s) to update their record to Semester off status in which case their privileges are restored to the applicable undergraduate level, with one exception: no access to I.L.L. services.
 These privileges are valid for only one (1) semester and may not be repeated.